JuliaMerz/personal-site/content/post/first-post.rst

 Yeah, there's not too much to see yet.
 I decided I was going to use blohg for the backend after realizing that someone had already written a Flask CMS.
-Although they hadn't shared it, that was enough to make me want to not do it again, so I googled for Flask-based bloggin platforms.
+Although they hadn't shared it, that was enough to make me want to not do it again, so I googled for Flask-based blogging platforms.
 I wanted something based on Flask because I knew then I could stretch the platform to make it do what I wanted it to do on the front end and, if necessary, the backend as well.
 Blohg fit the bill.
 It takes in rst and throws it up as html.
 The